usystems/webling-plugins/README.md

 ## Plugin Hosting

-Since a Plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
-Since GitHub is not a content delivery network, you need a cdn to deliver your plugin with the correct headers.
+Since a plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
+Since GitHub is not a content delivery network, you need a CDN to deliver your plugin with the correct headers.
 You can use [raw.githack.com](https://raw.githack.com/).
 A more detailed explanation on how to deliver your plugin correctly look at this [medium post](https://lukasgamper.medium.com/how-to-import-files-directly-from-github-1a41c72a3ad3).

 ## How to install and manage your Webling Plugins